Edge of the Known Bus Line

 JM: What’s a random fun fact about yourself that we wouldn’t read about in your bio?

 JG: I used to build custom electric guitars as a hobby.
 My favorite one was a Stratocaster-style body, wooden pickguard, rail humbuckers with individual toggles for each blade, and a built-in distortion effect.
 I really enjoyed experimenting with different electronics, but I haven’t had time for it in a while.
 And these days, it’s more appealing to play some acoustic guitar or banjo to unwind after work.

 JM: Do you have any advice for people looking to publish their own work?

 JG: Make sure you have a reason for writing.
 If your one and only objective is to get published, then you’re going to get burned out before you reach that end-goal.
 You need something that motivates you intrinsically.
 Also, getting published is more about reading than it is about submitting over and over and over again.
 If you read lit mags and follow small presses, you’ll get a feel for which ones most resonate with your style.
 You can submit more deliberately and send submissions to venues that make the most sense for you.
 As an added benefit, all that reading will likely make you a better writer.

-JM: Since some of this novella revolves around the main character and other using items dropped off by passing buses, have you ever left something important on a bus?
+JM: Some of this novella revolves around the main character and others using items dropped off by passing buses.
+Have you ever left something important on a bus?